Welcome to Mighty Oaks!

 For sport we will be practising our ball skills for both football and hockey.
-If it is too wet we will look at dance from around the world, such as African dance.
-We have been invited by the Stephen Joseph Theatre to take part in an African dance workshop.
+If it is too wet we will look at different dancing styles from between the First and Second World Wars.
 After half term we will be travelling to Pickering for swimming lessons.

 The Spring Term

 Our topic this term is journeys.
 We shall be basing our writing on Journey To The Centre Of The Earth by Jules Verne, this will include story writing and reports about our Earth.